Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Methodology

 \subsection{Feature Extraction}

-The first step in our proposed retrieval model is the extraction of features for all images in the dataset.
-Instead of using hand-crafted features or conventional pre-trained CNNs as feature extractors, we utilize CCL as the main feature extractor.
-Unlike other conventional pre-trained CNNs, CCL is trained with histological images.
-We hypothesize that using such a pre-trained feature extractor could lead to better descriptive features for the task of histological image retrieval.
+The first step in our proposed retrieval model is the feature extraction of all images in the dataset.
+Instead of using hand-crafted features or conventional pre-trained CNNs as feature extractors, we utilize pre-trained medical foundation models as the main feature extractors.